Category Archives: Thriller

 It was needed.

-It’s not as developed and stylized as Django Unchained (2012) or as powerfully fucked up or odd as Pulp Fiction (1995), but the rawness, the gore, and the go-for-broke scenes that are shot like a play, and the small-budget make watching Reservoir Dogs a reminder of the genius that is Tarantino.
+It’s not as developed and stylized as Django Unchained (2012) or as powerfully fucked up or odd as Pulp Fiction (1995).
+Still, the rawness, the gore, the go-for-broke scenes shot like a play, and the small budget make watching Reservoir Dogs a reminder of the genius that is Tarantino.

-Countless scenes mirror sequences to come in his later films so much so that a game can be played to discover where something played out in another Tarantino film.
+Countless scenes mirror sequences to come in his later films, so much so that a game can be played to discover where something from another Tarantino film played out.

-The film gave new recognition and merit to the independent film genre which was huge and provided doors flying open to young filmmakers everywhere who had ideas and just needed to get their films known.
+The film gave new recognition and merit to the independent film genre, which was huge and opened doors for young filmmakers everywhere who had ideas and just needed to get their films known.

 As the group begins to question each other’s guilt, the tensions and suspicions threaten to blow up the situation before the police step in and save the day.
 But how many will die first?

-Tarantino cleverly casts himself in a small role as Mr. Brown and names all the men using the same formal title.
-There is Mr. White (Harvey Keitel), Mr. Orange (Tim Roth), Mr. Blonde (Michael Madsen), Mr. Blue (Edward Bunker), and finally Mr. Pink (Steve Buscemi) who is my favorite of all.
+Tarantino cleverly casts himself in a small role as Mr. Brown and refers to all the men by the same formal title.
+There are Mr. White (Harvey Keitel), Mr. Orange (Tim Roth), Mr. Blonde (Michael Madsen), Mr. Blue (Edward Bunker), and, finally, Mr. Pink (Steve Buscemi), who is my favorite of all.

-The blood-soaked Mr. Orange lies in a pool of blood through nearly the entire film.
-As his skin turns whiter and whiter and his clothes redder and redder it’s an example of masterful cinema and creativity.
+The blood-soaked Mr. Orange lies in a pool of blood throughout nearly the entire film.
+As his skin turns whiter and whiter and his clothes redder and redder, it’s a masterful example of cinema and creativity.

-The few exterior shots are in Los Angeles which gives the film a low-budget, raw look.
-It’s to be celebrated as the potent sun and grizzled veneer of the city of angels are on display.
+The few exterior shots are in Los Angeles, which gives the film a low-budget, raw look.
+It’s to be celebrated, as the potent sun and the city of angels’ grizzled veneer are on display.

-I’m not a fan of the lack of female representation but this only enhances the muscle and masculinity of the characters.
-As they sit in a diner mulling over whether tipping is necessary we could easily be in a men’s locker room witnessing banter about getting laid, or watching an episode of Seinfeld.
+I’m not a fan of the lack of female representation, but it only enhances the characters’ muscles and masculinity.
+As they sit in a diner mulling over whether tipping is necessary, we could easily be in a men’s locker room, witnessing banter about getting laid, or watching an episode of Seinfeld.

-There are no romantic entanglements to mess up the plot or no rescuing the girl from criminals to contend with.
+There are no romantic entanglements to mess up the plot, nor is there any need to rescue the girl from criminals.
 The closest we come is a couple of homoerotic moments of men embracing men amongst bullets and blood.

 Reservoir Dogs succeeds as a whodunit, a heist film, and a vile look at the inhumanity of some of the characters.

 The influence and relevance of Reservoir Dogs in 2023 are as abundant as they were in 1992.
-Cinema is like fine wine and sometimes the more time that goes by the more appreciation is warranted for a film.
+Cinema is like fine wine, and sometimes the more time that passes, the more appreciation a film warrants.

 Independent Spirit Awards: 1 win-Best Supporting Male-Steve Buscemi (won)